horearindam/Low-Latency-Hash-Table/README.md

-# Framework of the KeyMatrix
+# KeyMatrix: A Cache Friendly Open Addressing HashTable

 A small, fast, and predictable C library implementing a hash table with **open addressing**.
 No pointer forests, no abstraction fog—just direct, transparent data layout and collision handling you can actually reason about.